ACT3ai/internal-feature-showcase/README.md

-# Feature Demo - GitHub Pages
+# Feature Demo & Showcase - GitHub Pages

-A beautiful, responsive multi-page GitHub Pages site for showcasing features with embedded YouTube videos, images, and detailed descriptions.
-The site includes a home page with navigation to various feature subpages.
+A comprehensive feature demonstration and showcase platform designed for CEO and stakeholder visibility into feature progress and capabilities.
+This multi-page GitHub Pages site presents features with embedded YouTube videos, images, detailed explanations, and progress tracking to help leadership understand and evaluate development progress.

 ## 🚀 Quick Start

 ### 1. Create the GitHub Repository

 1. Go to [GitHub](https://github.com) and create a new repository
-2. Name it `feature-demo` (or any name you prefer)
+2. Recommended name: `feature-showcase` or `feature-demo` (or any name you prefer)
-3. Make sure it's set to **Public**
+3. Make sure it's set to **Public** (for GitHub Pages)
 4. **Do NOT** initialize with README, .gitignore, or license (we already have these)

 ### 2. Push to GitHub